durul/wwdc2018/README.md

 - View as: Dark Appearance or System Appearance
 - New color option in the action menu
 - Create a SSH Key and upload them directly server accounts
-- New playground interaction: Added new lines of code playground auto restart to playground session
+- New playground interaction: Add new lines of code and playground is able to auto restart to playground session and continue running it.
 - Bounded String Pseudolanguage: Showing potential tripping and truncation issue with special character
 - You can use `#warning` instead of `// TODO:`
 - Timing Summary: Build with Timing summary